duncan-whyte/TROPOMI-NO2-Aggregator/README.md

 #### `request.py`
 `request.py` retrieves into `L2_data/` and reduces into `L3_data/` the resolution of all `.nc` files covering a certain area (`aoi`, as `.geojson`) in a certain timeframe (`[--date yyyyMMdd yyyyMMdd]`).
 With the `-l`/`--links` flag the program quits after printing the URLs.
 The `-s`/`--skip` flag starts reducing already downloaded files without downloading missing files.
-Part of this code is courtesy of Bilel Omrani's [`s5p-analysis`](https://github.com/bilelomrani1/s5p-analysis), under an MIT license found in that file.
+Part of this code is courtesy of Bilel Omrani's [`s5p-analysis`](https://github.com/bilelomrani1/s5p-analysis), under an MIT license found in this file.

 #### `process.py`